 She does however hint in l33 ff at what will happen.
-IN what seems like more basic information about that particular June she lays a little hook: ‘nobody knew there was a thing the matte with me’.
+In what seems like more basic information about that particular June she lays a little hook: ‘nobody knew there was a thing the matter with me’.
 This is picked up after a couple more cuts in the rising action.

 Returning to June as the central core of the tale, Munro begins to add detail.
 Rising and Falling Action can be made up of numerous steps, and student should note these as they arrive.